djjudas21/photodb-perl/docs/USAGE.md

 Locate where this film is
 ### `film bulk`
 Add a new bulk film to the database
+### `film annotate`
+Create a text file in the film scan directory with summary info about the film & negatives

 ## `camera`
 The `camera` command provides subcommands for working with cameras.